shivashant25/Sentinel-with-XDR/labguide/part-01/lab01.md

    ![](../media/image6.png)

-1. Close the settings page by selecting the 'X' on the upper right of the page to go back to the **Environment settings** and select the '>' to the left of your subscription.
+1. To go back to the **Environment settings** and select the '>' to the left of your subscription.

 1. Select the Log Analytics workspace you created earlier *uniquenameDefender* to review the available options and pricing.